-It is a fact recognised by the Grains Research and Development Corporation (GRDC) which will next year offer another series of herbicide behaviour workshops across the Australian grain belt.
+It is a fact recognised by the GRDC, which is offering another series of herbicide behaviour workshops across the Australian grain belt.

 Starting in January 2020 and to be delivered by Independent Consultants Australia Network (ICAN), the popular workshops will address the science underpinning how herbicides work.

 A total of 25 workshops were conducted in 2019, with more than 500 agronomists and growers participating.

 ICAN weed specialist Mark Congreve says these workshops were very well received and the positive feedback from participants influenced the scheduling of 14 additional workshops in early 2020.

 "The 2020 workshops will be mostly in locations different to those chosen in 2019, to cater for those agronomists and growers who may not have been able to attend previous events due to distance," Mr Congreve says.

 The workshops have been endorsed by many people who attended workshops in 2019, including one participant who commented: "Really liked the overall spread of topics, information and interactions from industry present, as well as the book and materials supplied.
 Good clear presentations and slides."

 Mr Congreve says participants in this year's workshops will gain a better understanding of the key factors dictating herbicide performance and what can be done in the paddock to ensure maximum weed control.

 "Weeds are a significant burden to growers in terms of cost of control and impact on their farming systems and productivity," he says.